Nate Perry

 Nate Perry is an American rock bass player and songwriter.
-He grew up in Northern California and has been based in Los Angeles since 1999 where he has performed, toured and recorded with several artists including CSS, Manic, Middle Class Rut, Jesse Spencer of the Fox show House, Fractional Importance, Stars Align, Art of Chaos, and Toadies guitarist Darrel Herbert.
-Nate currently produces concerts and special events for Live Nation Entertainment.
+He grew up in Northern California and has been based in Los Angeles since 1999 where he has performed, toured & recorded with artists including CSS, Manic, Middle Class Rut, Zack Lopez & the Cartel, Jesse Spencer of the Fox show House, Fractional Importance, Stars Align, and Toadies guitarist Darrel Herbert.
+Nate currently produces concerts for Live Nation Entertainment.

 Career File

-Nate Perry began his professional music career at 19 as a production bassist on cruise ships while pursuing a B.A. in music from Humboldt State University & The University of Memphis, where he appeared with The Memphis Symphony.
-Shortly after relocating to Los Angeles, he joined Fractional Importance who released three records independently; including Visions, recorded by Don Kazarinoff (Incubus).
-Fractional gained regional popularity, opening for such bands as System of a Down, Alien Ant Farm, Smile Empty Soul and Seether, before eventually breaking up in 2004.
+Nate Perry began his career at 19 as a contract bassist on cruise ships while pursuing a B.A. in music from Humboldt State University & The University of Memphis.
+While attending school in Memphis, he was a session player in the Beale Street music scene and appeared with The Memphis Symphony.
+Shortly after relocating to Los Angeles, he joined Fractional Importance who released two records independently; including Visions, recorded by Don Kazarinoff (Incubus).
+Fractional gained regional popularity, opening for System of a Down, Alien Ant Farm, Smile Empty Soul and Seether, before disbanding in 2004.

-In 2006, Perry briefly played in pop/rock band Stars Align(formerly Neve).
-Following a performance at The Troubadour, the band caught the interest of guitarist Joe Don Rooney of Rascal Flatts fame who went on to work with the group.
-They released a self-titled EP in 2009, produced by Rooney, which featured Perry on bass guitar.
+In 2006, Perry briefly played in pop startup Stars Align, featuring vocalist John Stephens of Neve.
+Following a performance at The Troubadour, the band caught the interest of guitarist Joe Don Rooney of Rascal Flatts who went on to work with the group.
+They released a self-titled EP in 2009, produced by Rooney, featuring Perry on bass guitar.